Skip to main content

 About the project

-Replacing Phillips Hall will provide state-of-the-art science facilities for student learning and help to ensure that UWEC continues its tradition as a national leader in undergraduate research.
+Replacing Phillips Hall will ensure UWEC continues its tradition as a national leader in undergraduate research.
 The new Science and Health Sciences Building will be a catalyst for talent and workforce development for northwestern Wisconsin.

 The project includes approval for $13.7 million in philanthropic contributions.
 Mayo Clinic Health System has set a goal for philanthropy to support the cost of creating and occupying a 10,000-square-foot shared research workspace in the building.